 Now that Microsoft has bought inXile, will Wasteland 3 still release on Steam?

 Yes, according to the latest information inXile has given.
-The game’s Fig page says it will release on Steam, GOG, “and possibly other” distribution platforms (no word yet on whether it will hit the Microsoft Store).
+The game’s Fig page says it will release on Steam, GOG, "and possibly other" distribution platforms.
 The Fig FAQ also says it will be available in Steam Early Access.

 What's the story premise?